-Home - 30 Minute Recipes - Pan-Roasted Lemon Chicken Thighs with Rosemary
+Home - 30 Minute Recipes - Boneless Skinless Lemon Chicken Thighs

 This post may contain affiliate links.
 Please read my disclosure policy.

-Pan-roasted chicken thighs in a juicy lemon sauce.
+Boneless skinless lemon chicken thighs with rosemary, pan-roasted in a garlicky lemon sauce.

 Ingredients for lemon chicken thighs laid out on a tray, with sliced lemons, garlic cloves, chili pepper and rosemary sprigs.